Fasciolosis: Other animals

-Triclabendazole (Fasinex) is considered as the most common drug due to its high efficacy against adult as well as juvenile flukes.
-Triclabendazole is used in control of fasciolosis of livestock in many countries.
-Nevertheless, long-term veterinary use of triclabendazole has caused appearance of resistance in F. hepatica.
+Triclabendazole (Fasinex) is considered the most common drug due to its high efficacy against adult as well as juvenile flukes.
+Triclabendazole is used in the control of fasciolosis of livestock in many countries.
+Nevertheless, long-term veterinary use of triclabendazole has caused the appearance of resistance in F. hepatica.
 In animals, triclabendazole resistance was first described in Australia, later in Ireland and Scotland and more recently in the Netherlands.
 Considering this fact, scientists have started to work on the development of new drug.
 Recently, a new fasciolicide was successfully tested in naturally and experimentally infected cattle in Mexico.
 This new drug is called 'Compound Alpha' and is chemically very similar to triclabendazole.
 Countries where fasciolosis in livestock was repeatedly reported: